-The FDA has approved cold laser therapy for neck and shoulder pain, as well as low back pain and plantar fasciitis (heel pain).
-Cold lasers are also safely used for treatment of conditions including, but not limited to, the following :
+The FDA has approved Low Level Laser Therapy for neck and shoulder pain, as well as low back pain and plantar fasciitis (heel pain).
+Therapeutic lasers are also safely used for treatment of conditions including, but not limited to, the following:

 - Athletic injuries